 I own a small library of recipe books and subscribe to more blogs than I can begin to list here (for my favourites, click here).
 There is so much incredible talent out there, and not just amongst the obvious celebrities and chefs.

 I’m not keen on hot wet food, more specifically, hot and soggy.
 That means no biscuits dunked in tea, no gravy on a roast, custard in a separate jug and if you’re making beans on toast (homemade please, not that sweet slop from a can), I’ll take my toast as a serving on the side.

 With Great British Bake Off fever, baking in this country has seen something of a renaissance over the last few years, but on the flip side of the coin is the rise in Atkins, Paleo and Dukan-style diets, an increasing number of gluten intolerances and an overall wariness about refined sugar and carbohydrates.

 While nobody is going to lose a lot of weight on a diet high in cake and baked goods, the answer is, invariably, being sensible and enjoying everything in moderation (including, thank you Julia Child, moderation).
-Making treats at home is a much better way of monitoring what you put in your body than buying them in a packet and a small amount of good quality butter, sugar and flour is arguably less harmful than the high fructose syrups, stabilizing gums and other unrecognizable ingredients you see in so many packaged goods nowadays.
+Making treats at home gives you a much better understanding of what you’re putting in your body than buying them in a packet and a small amount of good quality butter, sugar and flour is arguably less harmful than the high fructose syrups, stabilizing gums and other unrecognizable ingredients you see in so many packaged goods nowadays.
 I could talk for hours about this subject but to summarize: if you’re going to eat bread or cake, in moderation or otherwise, far better to make it yourself than to buy it in a packet.

 So, that’s me . . .